How to negotiate in business

 Negotiations are all about give and take, so being able to listen to people is important.
-If you can show someone that you understand their concerns, you open up the discussion much more.
+If you can show someone that you understand their issues, reservations and concerns, you open up the discussion much more.
 Try to put yourself in their place and consider how you would feel if you were on the other side of the table.

 Listening isn’t just about sitting quietly and not interrupting.
-It’s about concentrating while someone else is speaking so you can demonstrate you are interested and can remember what they’re saying.
+It’s about maintaining eye contact and concentrating while someone else is speaking so you can demonstrate you are interested and can remember what they have said.
 Repeating back what you’ve heard shows you’ve understood them (just the main points, not word for word mind).

 Be aware of your body language